Blog

 Effects of graph convolutions in multi-layer networks

-Posted on:A walkthrough of our ICLR 2023 paper on how graph convolutions provably lower the feature-signal threshold for node classification in contextual stochastic block models, and why two convolutions help much more than one.
+Posted on:Our ICLR 2023 paper: graph convolutions provably lower the feature-signal threshold for node classification, and two convolutions help much more than one.

 -